evgfilim1/userbot/README.md

-r <reply> [emoji] — Reacts to a message with a specified emoji or removes any reaction remind [reply] <time> [message...] — Sets a reminder remindme [reply] <time> [message...] — Sets a reminder for myself rnds <pack-link|pack-alias> — Sends random sticker from specified pack roll|dice <dice-spec> — Rolls dice according to d20.roll syntax rr <reply> — Reacts to a message with a random emoji
+r <reply> [emoji] — Reacts to a message with a specified emoji or removes any reaction remind [reply] <time> [message...] — Sets a reminder remindme [reply] <time> [message...] — Sets a reminder for myself rndinfo ['photo'|'title'] — Sets random chat photo and/or title rnds <pack-link|pack-alias> — Sends random sticker from specified pack roll|dice <dice-spec> — Rolls dice according to d20.roll syntax rr <reply> — Reacts to a message with a random emoji